Frequently Asked Questions

 -

+Yes.
 Haku Maglev rails are compatible with conventional trains.
-This allows for freight trains to still run at night time for example.
+Haku is compatible with all current infrastructure and safety systems such as ERTMS.
 Furthermore, Haku Maglev trains can also share railway platforms with conventional trains.
 This makes Haku Maglev very easy to integrate into existing railway networks.

 -